 Machine Learning can automate these tasks

-On the AI & Analytics Engine, users can build state-of-the-art ML classification models from tabular datasets using the Create App function as picture below.
-The user needs to upload their labelled data and then choose the column or variable they want to predict.
+In the AI & Analytics Engine, you can build state-of-the-art ML classification models from tabular datasets using the App builder pipeline, where you'll need to upload your labeled data and choose the column to predict.
+You can manually choose the classification algorithm, or have the Engine choose the best based on prediction quality or training time.

-There are two types of classification apps available on the Engine:
+💡 There are two types of classification apps available in the Engine

 -

-Binary classification - where there are only two possible classes and one of them is of particular interest, and
+Binary classification - where there are only two possible classes and one is of particular interest.

 -